 A seminal work that inaugurated asymptotic theory for general estimating equations is by Huber~(1967) .
 A more modern and rigorous treatment is in Rieder~(1994) .

-An important extension is to situations where the number of moment conditions (the dimension of $\Bpsi$) is larger than the dimension of $\Btheta$.
-This is known as ``Generalized Method of Moments'' (GMM, Hansen 1982 ) which can be used for causal inference based on numerous instrumental variables.
+An extension is the ``Generalized Method of Moments'' (GMM, Hansen 1982 ).
+It applies when the number of moment conditions (the dimension of $\Bpsi$) is larger than the dimension of $\Btheta$.
+An important application is to causal inference based on numerous instrumental variables.

-Another extension is to situations where clustered data have intra-cluster dependence, known as ``Generalized Estimating Equations'' (GEE, Liang and Zeger 1986 ).
-This is a fixed-$\X$ approach that assumes well-specification of the mean function but allows misspecification of the variance and intra-cluster dependence.
+Another extension is based on ``Generalized Estimating Equations'' (GEE, Liang and Zeger 1986 ).
+It applies to clustered data that have intra-cluster dependence, allowing misspecification of the variance and intra-cluster dependence.